-In the early 1960s, my family took two cross-country car trips with three kids, no air conditioning, and no seatbelts.
-On one trip, we visited the southern national parks, and on the other, the northern parks.
+In the early 1960s, my parents made two cross-country car trips with three kids, no air conditioning, and no seatbelts.
+On one trip, we visited the southern national parks, and on the other, the northern ones.
 I was a blasé teenager, but the parks made a big impression on me.

-The parks were such a change from our lives in New York City.
-I still get goose bumps when I think about visiting Sequoia National Park.
-I had never seen anything as spectacular as those trees.
+The parks were a bracing change from our lives in New York City.
+I still get goose bumps when I think about the spectacular trees in Sequoia National Park.
 For me, they were a religious experience.
 What a tragedy to think the sequoias might not be there for the next generation because of global warming and other threats!

 Henry David Thoreau said, “In wildness is the preservation of the world.”
 That’s why I’ve made the National Park Foundation a beneficiary of my IRA.
 I know the Foundation will spend my money wisely to preserve the parks for the next 100 years—and beyond.
 No place on earth is more beautiful than our national parks, and I truly believe the beauty we see there makes us better people.